Palau Royal Resort and Sam’s Tours

 Standard Connecting Rooms: In 7 of these connecting rooms — both rooms have two double beds.
 We can make one room a king bed for the parents if that is better.
 In 2 of these, they are the traditional connecting rooms.
 One room King and the other 2 beds one double and the other Queen.

-Here are the rates for Kids Sea Camp Palau from July 21st to 31st or July 21st to August 4th, 2018.
+Here are the rates for Kids Sea Camp Palau from June 29th to July 9th, 2019.
 Below pricing includes 10 nights or 14 nights.

 |Room Type||10-night diver package|